Teemursu/teemursu.github.io/index.md

 Founder of [HELdance ry](https://www.facebook.com/HELdanceCrew/), linguist, [skater](https://www.instagram.com/longteemu/), a geek and a beat maker.

+I want to help computers understand language.

-Studying NLP, lexical semantics and Transformers architecture.
-I'm currently in the language technology path in the Linguistic Diversity & Digital Humanities MA programme in Helsinki University.
+Studying NLP, lexical semantics and Transformers architecture in the language technology track in the Linguistic Diversity & Digital Humanities MA programme in Helsinki University.

+I'm driven by analyzing and mitigating cultural biases from AI and NLP.
+Currently, I'm taking part of a research project on Multilingual/Finnish gender bias in word embeddings (both static and contextual.)

 ## Contact